 PRI holds more than 60 databases and data clearinghouse programs, including the Illinois drought database, state oil and gas resources, and lidar elevation maps.

-PRI is home to premier geological, biological, and archaeological collections that include millions of rare and irreplaceable artifacts, fossils, geological samples, and biological specimens.
+PRI is home to premier biological and geological collections that include irreplaceable fossils, geological samples, and biological specimens.

 The Technical Assistance Program helps companies and organizations introduce more environmentally sustainable practices.
 A 10-year program focused on rural manufacturing companies helped businesses save $30.2 million, reduce electricity use by 264.5 million KWH, reduce water use by 195 million gallons, reduce natural gas use by 2.2 million therms, and eliminate 561,000 pounds of hazardous waste.

-The Illinois State Water Survey was founded in 1895 to ensure Illinoisans had safe drinking water, and that work continues today.
-The Water Survey tests hundreds of water samples every year for hazards like arsenic.
+The Illinois State Water Survey tests hundreds of water samples every year for hazards like arsenic.
 The Water Survey also leads nationwide programs that help private well owners and small, rural water operators ensure that their drinking water is safe.

 PRI’s medical entomologists conduct research and provide scientific knowledge about mosquito and tick vectors so that communities can more effectively detect, prevent, and control diseases such as Zika and West Nile.